HritikR/Xcess/README.md

 ---
 ## Route Methods

-Xpress provides several route methods that allow you to define handlers for different HTTP methods.
+Xcess provides several route methods that allow you to define handlers for different HTTP methods.
 Here are the available route methods:

 ### `app.get(path, handler)`